 The Mid-America Orchid Congress invites you to enter their essay contest.
-Write an essay on “My problem with orchids is…” (writer fills in the blank) -- and win up to $100.00!
-The essay should be no more than 500 words in length and submitted no later than October 1st to Doris Asher (email@example.com) – winners will be announced at the Congress’ Sunday Business Meeting in Columbus, OH, November 9, 2014.
+Write an essay on "My Most Exciting Orchid-Related Experience" -- and win up to $100.00!
+The essay should be no more than 500 words in length and submitted no later than September 1, 2015, to Doris Asher (email@example.com) – winners will be announced at the Congress' Sunday Business Meeting in the fall of 2015 – date and place to be announced.
 You do not need to be present to win.
 First prize wins $100.00; second, $50; third, $25.
-All three prize-winning essays will appear in future issues of the Congress’s newsletter, The Mid-American.
+All three prize-winning essays will appear in future issues of the Congress's newsletter, The Mid-American.
 For more information or if you have questions, contact Doris Asher via email or by phone (517-332-0004).

 We are an organization of orchid societies dedicated to preservation of orchids in their natural habitats, the propagation of orchids by seed and cuttings, the development of new and better plants through breeding, and providing information to growers who subscribe to our principles.
 The MAOC holds a meeting and show each Spring and Fall sponsored by one or more of our member societies.
 We provide internationally recognized speakers on orchid topics and workshops for members of our societies.
 The public is invited to visit parts of each show with no admission charge.
 The orchid displays and vendor area--offering a wide variety of plants from around the world--are open to the public.
 The MAOC sponsors six American Orchid Society judging centers in central US and Canada.
 We cooperate with the American Orchid Society in training orchid judges, supporting the judging centers, and providing information to individuals who grow and show orchids.